 Violence as Pleasure in Yu-Gi-Oh!
 Fantexts

-Again, trigger warning here for sexual assault, rape, and related fetishes.
+Again, trigger warning here for sexual assault, rape, sexualization of minors, and related fetishes.

-It get’s worse (or better, in certain points of view).
+And the violence level can climb.
 Extreme character torture?
-Sexual assault and excrutiating pain?
+Sexual assault and excruciating pain?
 In “Tainted Heart,” the evil Marik kidnaps, rapes, and then brands Yami Yuugi.
 Cue detailed torture scene in which Marik carves a dragon tattoo into Yami’s back and then sets it on fire.
 Fortunately for Yami Yuugi, Yami Bakura arrives in the next chapter to rescue him.
 Bakura carries Yami out of his ordeal “bridal style” (a typical sight in heroic-seme-saves-distressed-uke scenarios), while crying in empathy over his lover’s suffering.
 The fic is brutal, but at least there’s a happy ending.
 In other fics, sadism is the only pleasure.
 The comfort comes too late.
-Serious maimage tend to happens: In “Just Like You,” Kaiba is afraid of touching Jounouchi because he is afraid of sullying him; Jounouchi takes matters into his own hands by attempting to lose his virginity elsewhere, but ends up getting violently gang-raped.
+In “Just Like You,” Kaiba is afraid of touching Jounouchi because he is afraid of sullying him; Jounouchi takes matters into his own hands by attempting to lose his virginity elsewhere, but ends up getting violently gang-raped.
 The only comforting moment is when Kaiba arrives to find Jounouchi in his battered state.
 Writers can go as far as character-death: In “Crimson Regret,” Yami goes as far as to accidentally kill Yuugi in his assault.
-Still, some feelings of sympathy rescue these darker fics from falling into sexualized hack n’ slash.
+Still, some feelings of sympathy rescue these darker fics from falling into simplistic sexualized hack n’ slash.
 The emotional intensity—the angst, the pain, the danger—and the ultimately cathartic conclusion continually draw many fans to these stories.